 Cyprus VAT was introduced on the 1st of July 1992 and is obligatory on the supply of goods and provision of services in Cyprus and on imports into Cyprus from non-Member States of the European Union.

 All enterprises and persons performing a business activity and being registered or required to be registered.
-A taxable person can be an individual or a company, a partnership, a self-employed person including clubs, associations, institutions, and others.
+A taxable person can be an individual or a company, a partnership, a self-employed person including clubs, associations, institutions, and other, irrespective if these organisations have been incorporated or not in accordance with the regulations of any law or regulation.

 Every person is required to register to Cyprus VAT if: